rivo/tview/README.md

 ## Your Feedback

 Add your issue here on GitHub.
 Feel free to get in touch if you have any questions.

+## Code of Conduct

+We follow Golang's Code of Conduct which you can find [here](https://golang.org/conduct).